-By publishing a notice thereof once each week for two successive weeks in a newspaper of general circulation in the borough.
-The first notice shall not be more than 30 days or less than amendment and that full opportunity to be heard will be given to any citizen and all parties in interest attending such hearing.
+- 800.1 By publishing a notice thereof once each week for two successive weeks in a newspaper of general circulation in the borough.
+The first notice shall not be more than 30 days or less than 14 days from the date of the hearing. - 800.2 The notice shall state the time and place of the hearing, the general nature of the proposed amendment and that full opportunity to be heard will be given to any citizen and all parties in interest attending such hearing. - 800.3 Whenever a proposed amendment affects a particular property, then there shall be posted upon said property or premises at such place or places as the Borough Council may direct, notice of said proposed amendment.